-Table 5 in Report ITU-R RS.2456-1 provides the characteristics of a variety of solar flux monitors operated around the globe, providing data of space weather predictions and warnings.
+Table 5 in Report ITU-R RS.2456-1 provides the characteristics of a variety of solar flux monitors operated around the globe, providing data for space weather predictions and warnings.
 The typical solar radio flux at solar minimum can be based on data presented in Fig. 13 of Report ITU-R RS.2456-1, which is also replicated below in Fig. 1.

 Figure 1